jcarreira/cirrus-kv/README.md

 This library has been tested on Ubuntu >= 14.04 as well as MacOS 10.12.5.
 Additional Mac requirements and instructions are listed below.

-It has been tested with the following environment:
+It has been tested with the following environment / dependencies:
 * Ubuntu 14.04
 * g++ 5.4
 * Boost